Xinoph/xinoph.github.io/_posts/2014-07-25-xinrigtool.md

 Contains functions to help with the manual rigging of non-humanoid characters.

-Written in PyMel for Maya 2012 and later.
+Written in PyMEL for Maya 2012 and later.

 &nbsp;